 After a recent girls' weekend driving up California Highway 1 that was filled with car trouble, storytelling, and a few late nights, I wanted something to toast our memories.

-Something refreshing and a tad sweet—aka the equal-opportunity hard lemonade—so I came up with this Lillet Lemonade Cocktail.
+Something refreshing and a tad sweet—aka an elegant take on hard lemonade—so I came up with this Lillet Lemonade Spritzer Cocktail.
 It's light enough to sip on while you chat away the hours but still strong enough to wash away the hardest of work weeks!

 Having a big party?
 Make this in batches by mixing everything except the ice and club soda in a large pitcher up to 4 hours ahead of time.
 When ready to serve, fill glasses halfway with ice, add the Lillet mixture, then add the club soda to each glass and serve.

-In the bottom of a cocktail shaker, stir together honey or simple syrup and lemon juice in the bottom of a shaker until dissolved and thinned out.
-Add Lillet and gin and fill shaker with ice.
-Use a bar spoon to stir the mixture until it's thoroughly chilled and the shaker has condensation.
+Make The Lillet Lemonade Spritzer Cocktail: In the bottom of a balloon wine glass or Tom Collins glass, stir together honey or simple syrup and lemon juice until dissolved and thinned out.
+Add the Lillet Blanc and gin and stir again.

 Connect With Salt & Wind Travel

-More On Salt & Wind Travel
+More California On Salt & Wind Travel